Last Updated: February 19th, 2020

 What is GlobalLogic doing about the GDPR?

 GlobalLogic processes personal data both as a controller and as a processor and we take our obligations under the GDPR very seriously.
-In order to prepare for the new regime we have undertaken a programme of activities including:
+In order to prepare for GDPR we undertook a programme of activities including in particular:

 - An audit of our global data processing activities;

 - An assessment of data security across our group;

 - Updates to our training, policies and procedures;